-- (6) An owner or operator using a local government fund under subsection (n) of this section shall maintain the following documents: - (A) A copy of the state constitutional provision or local government statute, charter, ordinance, or order dedicating the fund, and

-- (B) Year-end financial statements for the most recent completed financial reporting year showing the amount in the fund.
-If the fund is established under subsection (n)(3) of this section using incremental funding backed by bonding authority, the financial statements shall show the previous year's balance, the amount of funding during the year, and the closing balance in the fund. - (C) If the fund is established under subsection (n)(3) of this section using incremental funding backed by bonding authority, the owner or operator shall maintain documentation of the required bonding authority, including either the results of a voter referendum under subsection (n)(3)(A) of this section, or attestation by the State Attorney General as specified under subsection (n)(3)(B) of this section.
+- (6) An owner or operator using a local government fund under subsection (n) of this section shall maintain the documentation described in subparagraphs (A) and (B) of this subdivision, and if applicable, the documentation described in subparagraph (C) of this subdivision: - (A) A copy of the state constitutional provision or local government statute, charter, ordinance, or order dedicating the fund. - (B) Year-end financial statements for the most recent completed financial reporting year showing the amount in the fund.
+If the fund is established under subsection (n)(3) of this section using incremental funding backed by bonding authority, the financial statements shall show the previous year's balance, the amount of funding during the year, and the closing balance in the fund. - (C) If the fund is established under subsection (n)(3) of this section using incremental funding backed by bonding authority, the owner or operator shall maintain documentation of the required bonding authority, including either the results of a voter referendum under subsection (n)(3)(A) of this section, or attestation by the State Attorney General as specified under subsection (n)(3)(B) of this section. - (s) Drawing on financial assurance mechanisms.